[PREV - JEALOUS] [TOP]

 An SF critic named Darryl

-It was intensely popular with complain that this book is a
+popular with college complain that this book is a

-One of the things that goes on: function as a story.
+One of the things that goes on: story.
 But there are

 again, two men and a woman.

-symmetric: each pair of people meet upsetting: It seemed to her as
+symmetric: each pair of people meet this upsetting: It seemed to

-and sleep together before the three though *all* of the character's had
+and sleep together before the three her as though *all* of the

-of them join together. betrayed each other.
-Her ideal
+of them join together. character's had betrayed each

 characters are separated.